This is my 2004 translation of John’s gospel.

 It is the province of the original author of a history to take possession of the field, to spread himself in discussion, and to inquire closely into particular questions.
 The man who makes a paraphrase must be allowed to aim at conciseness of expression and to omit a full treatment of the subject matter.

 During the first two years following my injury, being pretty much confined to the couch and having a numb right arm, I decided to start journaling by hand in order to stimulate regeneration of the nerves in my arm and hand.
 I also began translating the New Testament with the intention of creating a translation simply for my own reference.
 I wanted to make a kind of ‘raw’ translation that would give a sense of the original language in terms of rhythm (or lack of it), style, vocabulary, and the personality of the author, if possible.
 I should note that even though I studied the German demythologizers extensively, even under some professors who received their PhD’s in Germany, I do not subscribe entirely to this interpretive philosophy.
 I have come to the conclusion that, while much of the material in the gospels is taken from a rich oral tradition that arose among the early Christian communities in Asia Minor, and while there is a lot of good evidence for source and redaction theory, I believe that each of the gospels as we have them today was ultimately composed by a single individual author who drew from the memes and social conventions that were emerging in the Greco-Roman Empire.
 This is part of the basis for my theory that the gospels are novels.
 Verb tenses are translated as literally as possible, although I felt some artistic license was warranted in terms of idiomatic language, and minimal effort is made to poeticize or ‘smooth out’ the syntax.
 I also try to follow the indicated punctuation as closely as possible; so if you find it feels a little ‘rough,’ that is what I was going for.
-My additions are either enclosed in square brackets, or, in the case of idiomatic, underlying semitic chiastic grammatical structure, where the insertion of some words is ‘understood’ in order for the sentence to make sense, I have added the words in italics.
+My additions are enclosed in square brackets.
+In the case of idiomatic, underlying semitic chiastic grammatical structure, where the insertion of some words is ‘understood’ in order for the sentence to make sense, I am considering adding the words in italics à la the King James format, although I have not yet made a final decision concerning this, so only John 1 and 2, and Thessalonians A 1 and 2 are edited this way.
+For the rest, all of my inclusions are in square brackets and italicized words are emphatic, my emphasis.
 I started with John.
 Here is chapter one.

 According to John